IliasVilux/DevSignals/backend/README.md

   - **`remoteType`** – enum `ONSITE | HYBRID | REMOTE`, derived in the normalizer from job description text (e.g. “remote”, “hybrid”).
   - **Indexes:** `(countryId, role)` for filtered overview queries; `(postedAt)` for future time-based or recency logic.

-Salary aggregation uses `salaryMin`/`salaryMax`: when both exist we use the midpoint; otherwise we use the single value; missing salaries contribute 0 so averages reflect “jobs with salary data” only.
-This is an explicit product choice documented in the service logic.
+Salary aggregation uses `salaryMin`/`salaryMax`: the database computes `AVG` over each column independently; when both have data the result is the midpoint, when only one has data that value is used.
+SQL `AVG` ignores `NULL` rows, so jobs with no salary data do not affect the average — only jobs that have salary data are counted.

 ---